 - A. Conferences: Residents are expected to attend weekly Wednesday morning morbidity and mortality conference.
 Complications from the pediatric surgery service are to be presented by the resident who was involved in the case in front of a group of their peers as well as the surgical faculty at large.
 This conference will give residents an opportunity to think critically about specific steps in the preoperative workup, operative conduct and/or post-operative care of patients who have experienced a complication and identify opportunities for alternative decisions in similar, future cases that may lead to improved outcomes.
-Evidenced based practice patterns should be emphasized when applicable - B. Residents are expected to attend every other month combined case conference with UPMC pediatric surgery division.
-This conference is a teleconference in which residents and fellows from both institutions present cases and discuss management.
-Conference is held every other month on the third Thursday of the month. - C. Journal Club: Residents are expected to participate in monthly journal clubs as part of the Wednesday morning didactic curriculum - D. Assigned Readings: Residents will cover various pediatric topics, among others, as part of their assigned weekly reading curriculum through the program at large.
+Evidenced based practice patterns should be emphasized when applicable (PGY 1, 4, 5) - B. Pediatric case review and teaching rounds weekly Friday at 8AM.
+Discuss recent operative interventions, current interesting cases, including initial evaluation, workup, radiology study review and important physical findings. - C. Journal Club: Residents are expected to participate in monthly journal clubs as part of the Wednesday morning didactic curriculum (PGY 1, 4, 5) - D. Assigned Readings: Residents will cover various pediatric topics, among others, as part of their assigned weekly reading curriculum through the program at large.
 The SCORE curriculum is the chosen curriculum for the general surgery residency.
 Pediatric surgery faculty will participate in leading didactic discussion(s) at Wednesday morning education conference at different points in the year when pediatric surgery topics are the assigned topic for the week.
-Additionally, residents are encouraged to educate themselves upon the scientific information relating to pediatric surgery. - E. Residents are expected to complete TrueLearn quizzes that are assigned by the program director or program manager in a timely manner.
-Areas of deficiency as defined by their performance on the TrueLearn quizzes should serve as the focus for future study plans.
+Additionally, residents are encouraged to educate themselves upon the scientific information relating to pediatric surgery (PGY 1, 4, 5)